Yiannis123Git/ShiftUnlocked/README.md

 ## This project was made possible thanks to the following GitHub repositories
 * [AdvancedSpring](https://github.com/DervexDev/AdvancedSpring) by [DervexDev](https://github.com/DervexDev)
 * [RbxCameraShaker](https://github.com/Sleitnick/RbxCameraShaker) by [Sleitnick](https://github.com/Sleitnick)

+## License

+his project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Parts of this project incorporate code from [source or project name], which is licensed under the Apache License 2.0.